nflechner/nadjaflechner.com/main.md

 ## About me {#about-me style="color: #34495e; border-bottom: 2px solid #3498db; padding-bottom: 5px"}

-I am an AI safety researcher, figuring out what to do next to make AI be safe and useful.
+I am an independent AI safety researcher, figuring out what to do next to make AI be safe and useful.
+(Feel free to substitue safety with either aligment or security if you prefer.)
+Currently I mostly work on AI sandbagging and control.

 Until January 2025, I was a Resident at Mantic.
 Mantic's goal is to create an AI superforecaster, and my role was best described as a research scientist.